RESOURCES

 If you’re building a tiny home, you may only need one container.
 If you’re planning a larger, multi-level build, you will need multiple containers.

-Regardless of the scale of your home construction project, we recommend choosing new “one-trip” shipping containers as the basis of your build.
 One-trip containers have only transported a single load of dry goods across the ocean.
 As a result, they require no upfront maintenance or painting.

-✅ Prepare the Land
+Prepare Your Land

 Before you get your shipping containers delivered, survey the area to find the best spot to build on.
+Here are two key details to think about (and possibly talk to a contractor about):

 1. Grading the land: Ensuring your building plot is not only level but secure, so the home doesn’t sink or slide.
 This is usually done with a soil analysis (e.g. if the soil has too much moisture, you might need to bring gravel in to ensure the land doesn’t shift under the container).